Connecting to Vertica Database¶

 Vertica is one of the fastest and scalable advanced analytics platforms, trusted by data-driven enterprise across the globe.
 It is a column-oriented relational database, which means that the data is stored in columns instead of rows.
 This reduces the memory consumption and disk I/O. Vertica databases are designed to manage large and growing volumes of data and provide fast query performance when used for data warehouses and other query-intensive applications.

 Astera Centerprise offers native connectivity to Vertica databases at both source and destination points.
-The connectivity also extends to other objects such as Database Lookup, SQL Statement Lookup in transformations, SQL Script Task in a workflow, Database Diff Processor and Slowly Changing Dimensions in Database Write Strategies.
+The connectivity also extends to other objects such as Database Lookup, SQL Statement Lookup in transformations, SQL Script Task in a workflow, and Database Diff Processor in Database Write Strategies.

 To learn more about Vertica and its installation, click [here](https://www.vertica.com/docs/9.2.x/HTML/Content/Authoring/InstallationGuide/Other/InstallationOverviewAndChecklist.htm?TocPath=Installing Vertica|Installing Manually|_____1)

 1. A use case where Vertica Database is being used in Astera Centerprise

 2. Connecting to a Vertica database in Centerprise